sakaiproject/sakai/acceptance-tests/README.md

 Using the defaults, you must have the Gecko webdriver, and specify `-Dwebdriver.gecko.driver=/path/to/gecko/driver/executable`

+To switch profile, use `-Dselenium.profile=firefox|chrome` See below for how to use the Chrome profile.

+## Using the Chrome webdriver
-To switch profile, use `-Dselenium.profile=firefox|chrome` If you switch to `chrome`, you will then need to set `-Dwebdriver.chrome.driver=/path/to/chrome/driver/executable`
+If you switch to `chrome`, you will then need the Chrome webdriver.
+Get it here: Get the Chrome webdriver here: https://sites.google.com/a/chromium.org/chromedriver/downloads

+Make sure you get the version of the driver that matches the version of Chrome you have.

+Then set `-Dwebdriver.chrome.driver=/path/to/chrome/driver/executable`

-For example, using Chrome:
+A full example command, using Chrome:
 `mvn clean integration-test -Dselenium.profile=chrome -Dwebdriver.chrome.driver=/path/to/chrome/executable`

 TODO document more props